astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 ## Reference: Common Built-in Alerts

-The following sections contain information on some of the most common alerts that you might receive from your Astronomer platform.
+The following sections contain information on some of the most common alerts that you might receive from Astronomer.

 For a complete list of built-in Airflow and platform alerts, refer to the [Prometheus configmap](https://github.com/astronomer/astronomer/blob/master/charts/prometheus/templates/prometheus-alerts-configmap.yaml).